lvhanh270597/mongo-cluster-automation/README.md

 # Mongo cluster automation
-* This tool can help you create an cluster of three instance with some types
+* This tool can help you create a cluster of three instance with some types
 ## Requires:
 * There shared folder of three instance MongoDB, they named on config/config.json file.
 ## Steps